mimuruth-msft/CS6375.MU1-Machine_Learning-Su22/Assignment1/report.md

 Figure 1.
 Pairplot of selected features.

-**7. Compare the performance of the two models on the training and test dataset.
-You**

-**should use evaluation metrics such as R-Squared, Mean Squared Error, and any other**

-**metrics that you feel are relevant**.
+##7.
+Compare the performance of the two models on the training and test dataset.
+You should use evaluation metrics such as R-Squared, Mean Squared Error, and any other metrics that you feel are relevant.

 LinearRegression